AllNighters02/ArtistBlock/README.md

 * User can sign up to create a new account using Parse authentication.
 * User can log in and log out of his or her account.
 * The current signed in user is persisted across app restarts.
-* User can take a photo, add a caption, and post it to "Pictogram".
+* User can take a photo, add a caption, and post it to "ArtistBlock".
 * User picks what their favorite artist/art-style is.
 (Think Spotify interface)
 * Matches have a chat window to get to know each other, with the ability to unmatch (Tinder Style).
 * Profile pages for each user